gholler-sopra/hydrator-plugins/core-plugins/docs/File-batchsink.md

 Description
 -----------
-File Sink is a Guavus Enterprise Accelerator that writes to a filesystem in various formats.
+File Sink is a Guavus Enterprise Accelerator that writes to a HDFS in various formats.

 For the `csv`, `delimited`, and `tsv` formats, each record is written out as delimited text.
 Complex types like arrays, maps, and records will be converted to strings using the ``toString()`` Java method.
 So for practical use, fields should be limited to the string, long, int, double, float, and boolean types.